risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Networking/UNet.md

     ```

 - If everything went correctly, your patched plugin.dll will be in your project root whenever you build.
 (So next to your .csproj file.)

+**As a Patcher**

+- Download the [archive](https://github.com/risk-of-thunder/R2Wiki/files/14428540/UNetWeaver.zip) that contains the BepinEx Patcher UNet Weaver.
+- Extract it in your `Risk of Rain 2\BepInEx\patchers` folder.
+- If everything went correctly, your assembly will be patched when loading the game.
+- This automates the need of pointing the weaver towards the right libs, as they will all be loaded by BepInEx already.
+- Note that this is **run once** on your (the developer's) computer.
+After this you will have a patched plugin that you can distribute without the patcher.
+- Yes, this is essentially using Risk of Rain 2 as a plugin builder.

 If you feel like it, you can see what the Weaver changed in your assembly by opening it with dnSpy and looking at the networking classes you had.
 New generated methods and fields should be in them.